michael-ortiz/aws-github-actions-terraform-workflow/README.md

 rm rf .terraform*
 ```

 Next, run `terraform init` and `terraform plan`.
 If your local AWS Credentials have access to read from S3, the plan should succeed and should be reading the state from S3.

 Finally, to implement this in your GitHub Repository Actions, copy the plan outputs of the `apply_role_arn` and `plan_role_arn` values, and pass them as secrets to the reusable workflow `terraform-workflow.yaml`.
 See example on `Usage` section on how to set this up.

+Ensure that the OIDC roles policies have read and write permissions to the S3 bucket accordingly.
+Otherwise you will recieve a S3 `403` error code.

 Enjoy!